 Medair - South Sudan

 Medair is a non-governmental organisation (NGO), with internationally recruited staff who are motivated by their Christian faith to care for people in need.
-Medair's International Headquarters are based in Ecublens, near Lausanne, and the Westlake church family includes many past and current Medair staff.
+Medair's International Global Support Office is based in Ecublens, near Lausanne, and the Westlake church family includes many past and current Medair staff.
 Westlake has supported Medair for several years, and since early 2015 we have focused our support on Medair's programme in South Sudan.

-Medair has been working in South Sudan since 1991 and is a key player in humanitarian coordination among the many agencies present in Juba, South Sudan.
+Medair has been working in South Sudan since 1992 and is a key player in humanitarian coordination among the many organisations present in Juba and across the country.
+See details of Medair’s SDS COVID-19 project and video about the project.

-The Walk is a local ministry co-initiated and led by Westlake members, seeking to bring the love and freedom and compassion of Jesus to women working the streets of Lausanne.
+Port'espoir is a local ministry co-initiated and led by Westlake members, seeking to bring the love and freedom and compassion of Jesus to women working the streets of Lausanne.
+You can find their website here.

-Through the Seed Company (a division of Wycliff Bible Translators), Westlake supports the translation of the New Testament into the language of the Suriname Maroon people group in Suriname, South America.
+Through the Seed Company (an affiliate of Wycliffe Bible Translators), Westlake supports the translation of the Old Testament into the language of the Suriname Maroon people group in Suriname, South America.
 For more information, please visit their website.

 CABES - Contacts Amitié Bible entre Etrangers et Suisses